 - 2 1/2 cups non-dairy milk I used So Delicious Unsweetened Coconut Milk

 - 1/2 teaspoon pepper

 - 1 teaspoon Italian seasoning

-- 1 Tablespoon corn starch + 2 Tablespoons coconut milk or arrowroot
+- 1 Tablespoon corn starch or arrowroot starch

 In a large soup pot, cook the onion and garlic in the vegan buttery spread over medium heat.
 Cook until the onion is soft and translucent, about 7 minutes.

-Add the mushrooms and wine and cook until the mushrooms are soft and browned.
+Add the mushrooms and cook until the mushrooms are soft and browned.

-Remove from heat, add more salt and pepper if desired, and serve immediately.
+Remove from heat, add more salt and pepper if desired.
+Top with fresh chives or other herbs.